ez3r0sec/JamfProThreatHunting/README.md

   6. Use the appWhitelistCheck.sh script to check for unknown .apps in your environment.
 This will take a considerable amount of tuning, however, once properly tuned, new malware that is in a .app bundle will be easy to find.

+  7. The Parental Controls Configuration Profile payload has a feature to whitelist or blacklist URLs.
+If your managed fleet is mostly mobile and users can work from home without using a VPN, this may be a good option to limit exposure to known- bad domains or only allow access to domains that specific user roles need.

+  8. Limit where users can install apps from.
+The JSS or Munki should be used to install all of the software users need as these systems can be controlled by the systems administrator and/or security.
+Set the Restrictions payload of a Configuration Profile to only allow apps from the Mac App Store.
+For added security, only allow the app store for updates.

+  9. Most macOS malware in the wild is still applications with a trojan horse that are installed unwittingly by users.
+Use the principle of least privilege to determine which users or groups of users need administrator rights to their machines and carefully control this access.
+It is much more difficult for malware to gain root privileges if the user is unable to provide it to the malware.
+Many malware specimens such as OSX.Pirrit rely on the user entering their administrator password into a prompt.
+Alternatively, users could be given an administrator account on their Mac but are required to use a standard user account for browsing and their normal tasks.